plone/Installers-UnifiedInstaller/README.txt

 most recent Unix workalikes and is easily installed on other systems.
 On BSD-heritage systems, this in the security directory of the ports collection.

-Note that the installation package must be unpacked in a directory that is world-accessible.
-This is because the installer drops permissions part way through the install.
-All installer components need to be accessible to the plone_buildout user.

 For a non-super-user (rootless) installation
 --------------------------------------------
 If you run the installation while logged in as a normal (non-root) user,